ozanbatuhankurucu/my-blog-site/posts/nextjs-folder-structure-enforcing-boundaries-and-scaling.md

 Defining that structure is only half the job.
 A large folder tree that nobody enforces quietly rots: features start importing each other's internals, "global" state ends up scattered, and naming drifts until nothing is predictable anymore.
 This article picks up exactly where Part 1 left off and focuses on the practices that keep a large Next.js codebase healthy over time.

-> If you haven't read it yet, start with [Part 1: Next.js Folder Structure for Small, Medium, and Large Projects](/posts/nextjs-folder-structure-for-small-medium-large-projects).
+> If you haven't read it yet, start with [Next.js Folder Structure (Part 1): Layouts for Small, Medium, and Large Projects](/posts/nextjs-folder-structure-for-small-medium-large-projects).
 The examples below assume the feature-based structure introduced there.

 ## Give Each Feature a Public API